awslabs/amazon-kinesis-archiver/README.md

 * approximateArrivalStart - The starting date based upon the timestamp assigned by Amazon Kinesis when the original record was received
 * recordLimit - This will only query the specified number of records from the table

-## Replaying records from an archive
+## Reprocessing records from an archive

 The above query and scan API's are used to give you flexibility on how you replay data back into a Stream.
 When you push data back into a Stream, it is definitely best practice to consider how your applications will know that the data is not original data, and to deal with it as a 'replay' of previously seen data.
 To facilitate this requirement, the reinjection model used by this API allows you to request the original message data be reinjected with the original message, which then gives you a contract in your processors that can be used to determine if a message is the correct format and if it is being replayed.
 When requested, the reinject API's will add the following data to payload before sending the data to the specified Kinesis Stream: